UM-PEPL/HallThruster.jl/docs/src/howto/json.md

 The frames in the output JSON file are laid out similarly to those in the `Frame` struct, with some additions.
 In addition to plasma properties, each frame also stores its time, as well as thrust, discharge current, and component efficiencies.

-## Restarts
-!!! warning "Interface not finalized"
-    The restart interface is not finalized and is subject to change before v1.0.